Configuration

 Each of the settings described below has a direct equivalent in PHPUnit, if your codebase uses both testing frameworks you may wish to ensure the settings are aligned between the two tools.

-Settings are configured in your project’s behat.yml or behat.yml.dist.
+Settings are configured in your project’s behat.php.dist or behat.php files if using the new PHP config

 Driver